GLP-1 and Sleep Apnea: How Much Improvement to Expect?

 Editorial note

-Reviewed for clarity on February 24, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 When people ask whether GLP-1 treatment can improve sleep apnea, they are usually asking two different questions at once.
 First: can weight loss reduce the severity of obstructive sleep apnea?
 Second: how quickly would I notice the change if that happens?